openshift/enhancements/enhancements/migration/cam-non-admin-design.md

 Migration Controller will be deployed in `openshift-migration` which will be watching namespace `Foo` for the creation of Migration Resources.

+The Controller needs to run in `openshift-migration` due to the fact that it will be using the elevated permissioned service account for both the source and destination clusters.
+If this controller ran in the user's namespace, we have broken the security model since the user could exec into the pod and gain access to this service account.

 #### Migration Controller

 The migration controller needs to run in `openshift-migration` since it will